Jafet Soto

-Jafet Soto Molina (born April 1, 1976), is a Costa Rican football (soccer) coach, general manager and retired player who played for Club Sport Herediano.
+Jafet Soto Molina (born 1 April 1976), is a Costa Rican football coach, general manager and retired player who played for Club Sport Herediano.

 Club career

 In Costa Rica, Soto has only played for Herediano, where he is considered an idol by local fans.
 He left the club for a 10-year spell in the Mexican premier league, and played for teams such as Puebla (three stints), Monarcas Morelia (twice), Atlas, Pachuca and Tecos UAG.

 In summer 2006, Soto joined Major League Soccer outfit Real Salt Lake and after several months in Salt Lake, Soto went back to his country Costa Rica, where he returned at Herediano as captain of this team.
-He announced his retirement in November 2008 and he played his final game was played on January 17, 2009 against Brujas where he scored a goal in the 19th minute that made Herediano win the match 1-0.
-He was substituted himself after scoring the goal.
+He announced his retirement in November 2008 and he played his final game was played on 17 January 2009 against Brujas where he scored a goal in the 19th minute that made Herediano win the match 1–0.
+He was substituted after scoring the goal.